Matt "Skitz" Sanders

-Matt "Skitz" Sanders (born 19 December 1972) is an Australian extreme metal drummer and musician.
-In 1989 he founded a "hatecore" band, Damaged.
-He has played with many Australian heavy metal bands including King Parrot, Blood Duster, Abramelin, Walk the Earth, Suicide Bombers, Deströyer 666, and Sadistik Exekution.
+Matt "Skitz" Sanders (born 19 December 1972) is an Australian extreme metal drummer.
+In 1989, he founded a "hatecore" band, Damaged.
+He has played with many Australian heavy metal bands including King Parrot, Blood Duster, Abramelin, Walk the Earth, Suicide Bombers, Deströyer 666 and Sadistik Exekution.
 In 2006 he formed Terrorust with members of previous bands.

-Biography
+Early life

+Matthew Sanders was born on 19 December 1972.
+He began learning to play the drums while at school in 1988.